nippur72/lm80c-emu/README.md

 `debugBefore()` and `debugAfter(elapsed)` in the JavaScript console.

-`debugBefore` is executed before any Z80 instruction; `debugAfter` is executed after the istruction and the number of occurred T-states is passed in the `elapsed` argument.
+`debugBefore` is executed before any Z80 instruction; `debugAfter` is executed after.

+To activate the debug mode use `lm80c_set_debug(true)` and `lm80c_set_debug(false)`
+to deactivate it.
 Within the debug functions you can access all the emulator variables, most likely you'll want to read the Z80 state with `cpu.getState()` or the memory content with `mem_read()` and `mem_write()`.

 AUTOLOADING
 =================